html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

           </ul>
         </template>

-    When the outer `<template>` gets activated, the inner template will not be.
-    Nested templates still need to be manually instantiate.
+    Activating the outer template will not active inner templates.
+That is to say, nested templates require that their children be manually instantiated after they have been.

 <h2 id="toc-old">The Road to a standard</h2>